-Through its centuries-long history, Brampton has evolved from its humble beginnings as a settlement in the 1800s to its present status as an officially designated city.
+Brampton began as a settlement in the 1800s over the years progressed to be an officially designated city.
 The Brampton of today is recognized as one of the most vibrant cities in Canada, with residents that take pride in its diversity and its cosmopolitan atmosphere.
 Likewise, as the area in and around Brampton grew and developed, so too did its population.

 In 1853 there were just approximately 500 residents living in Brampton; however, today the population of the city is now well over half a million and growing.
 Experts have stated that the community is expected to reach at least 725,000 by 2031 and Brampton has subsequently been designated as an urban growth area by the Province of Ontario.
 Presently, Brampton is ranked as the 9th largest city in Canada and also one of the fastest growing regions of the country as well.